bogdanbabych/courses/D2020-21-W/d11m3-0945MUE8202_Research_colloquium.md

 [**https://heiconf.uni-heidelberg.de/bab-eeq-ax3**](https://heiconf.uni-heidelberg.de/bab-eeq-ax3)
 on Monday, 10:15 am.
 If any problems with computer audio, you can also dial in via the phone: +49 6221 431 0 410, and then enter Phone PIN: 4341-9332-8165

+##### Submission of course assessment

+If you take the course for credit, please submit your case study / report / essay via Moodle (the submission area is at the top of the course page)
+Please submit you work by 15.03.2021.
+(If you need an extension, please let me know).

 ##### Pre-recorded presentations
 Aditi Rao and Ekaterini Dimitriou	In Other Words: A Coursebook on Translation. / Baker, Mona.
 London; New York : Routledge, 1992.
 Chapters 1,2 [https://1drv.ms/p/s!ArnoXKT1QkN3cLyrwtM_FiNEBY8?e=lSzg0y](https://1drv.ms/p/s!ArnoXKT1QkN3cLyrwtM_FiNEBY8?e=lSzg0y)